 With all the action unfolding on US time, the most important question for British tennis fans is what time the US Open is on Amazon Prime Video.
-The streaming service’s live multi-stream coverage of the US Open will begin daily at 4.00pm BST and finish at approximately 4.00am BST.
-Cover of day one of the tournament will begin at 3.30pm BST.
+The streaming service’s live multi-stream coverage of the US Open will begin daily at 4.00pm UK time and finish at approximately 4.00am.

 How much does Amazon Prime Video cost?

 A subscription to Amazon Prime Video costs £5.99 a month, with a 30-day free trial.
-You can also stream Amazon Prime Video as part of a full Amazon Prime membership, which costs £79 a year or, to avoid a length annual contract, £7.99 a month.
+You can also get unlimited streaming access to Amazon Prime Video as part of a full Amazon Prime membership, which costs £79 a year or, to avoid a length annual contract, £7.99 a month.